Covid 19 coronavirus: Sir John Key's economic warning for New Zealand

 "It's like running a restaurant and saying 'Normally I take $10,000 a night, and now I'm going to take $200, and have to pay all my staff' – it's just impractical, so it's really difficult for tourism."

+Listen to the Cooking the Books podcast on the good signs for our economic recovery

-Key has been watching the crisis unfold from his Parnell home in Auckland, and believes that factors that often disadvantage New Zealand have flipped to important advantages in the quest to overcome the pandemic.
+Key has been watching the crisis unfold from his Parnell home in Auckland, and believes factors that often disadvantage New Zealand have flipped to important advantages in the quest to overcome the pandemic.

 "We're definitely going to get through, and actually going to get through better than some other countries," Key told the Golfizz podcast.